Charged black holes in Weyl conformal gravity: Small r behaviour and curvature invariants

 where $w_0$ is as defined in~\eqref{eq:w0}.
 From these two curvature scalars, the singularity is also unavoidable unless charge and mass simultaneously vanish as $D_g = 0 \rightarrow w_0 = 1$ and $\beta = 0$.

-Note that these quantities are calculated in the usual Schwarzschild frame; as~\cite{turner2020} remarks, a conformal Weyl transformation to another frame may be able to remove curvature singularities from a metric in a conformal theory of gravity.
+Note that these curvature scalars are calculated in the Schwarzschild frame where $g_{tt}=-1/g_{rr}$; as~\cite{turner2020} remarks, a conformal Weyl transformation to another frame may be able to remove curvature singularities from a metric in a conformal theory of gravity.